contensis/contensis.github.io/http-src/search/query-operators.md

 }
 ```

-{% endmethod %}

----
-{% method -%}
 ### Exists
 In the example any document that has a field called *fieldName* would be returned.
 You can use a value of *false* if you want documents that do not contain a given field.

-{% sample lang="json" -%}
 ```json
 {
     "where": [{